mariolinguito/codingadventures/content/blog/drupal-8-page-speed-insight-the-light-speed-might-be-with-you/index.md

 Also, in this page you can check the aggregation of CSS or JS files, or deactivate it!

 ![settings_cron](settings_cron.png "Settings page for the module")

+Another important page is */css_performance_improvement/form/delete_css* where you can manually delete all merged files, so you can re-generated it with the same process explained before.